 To check availability on renting the Johnson Park Pavlion, use the link below.
 To reserve the pavilion, use the link Johnson Park Pavilion Permit and following the instructions under Please Note.

 Johnson Park Pavilion Availability

-Please Note: Until the Village Clerk receives your pavilion permit and you received confirmation, do not assume the pavilion is yours to rent.
+Please Note: Until the Village Clerk receives your pavilion permit and non-refundable rental fee, do not assume the pavilion is yours to rent.
 It is advised that you turn in your request ASAP to ensure your date/time is reserved.
 You may mail it, email it or drop it off during business hours.
-Until your form is received and processed, the Johnson Park Pavilion rental will be first come, first served.
+Until your form and payment are received and processed, the Johnson Park Pavilion rental will be first come, first served.
 Thank you.

 Some of the Johnson Family 1942, Scottsville, New York

-Back row left to right: Constance Dunn, Lorraine Dey, Alberta Dey; Front row: Dorothy Dunn, Gertrude Dunn; Stonewall Jackson Johnson front center."
+Back row left to right: Rosetta Dunn, Lorraine Dey, Alberta Dey; Front row: Constance Dunn, Gertrude Dunn; Stonewall Jackson Johnson front center."